On average, annual vet expenses are estimated at $354 for dogs and around $234 for cats

 Some policies have conditions where they’ll pay, for example, 100% of the claim when your pet is young (usually as long as they’re aged below eight, but with some policies and dog breeds, it can be as young as three).

-But as your pet ages, this payment can drop to, say, 80%, and you'll have to foot the rest of the bill.
-This isn't helpful when you consider that your pet is likely to need more vet care as they grow older.
+But as your pet ages, this payment can drop to as low as 65%, and you’ll have to foot the rest of the bill.
+This isn’t helpful when you consider that your pet is likely to need more vet care as they grow older.

-Comprehensive policies usually cover surgery, hospitalisation and medicines, but things such as dental care, vaccinations, desexing and preventative treatment are usually not included.
+All policies cover the cost of surgery, hospitalisation and medicines, but things such as dental care, vaccinations, desexing and preventative treatment are usually only covered as optional extras, with extra sublimits.

 You should always check the amount of co-payments, excesses and caps.
 For example, most policies have a cap of around $300 on veterinary consultation fees (which you’ll spend quite quickly if your pet has a chronic illness).

-Be aware that some policies can have sublimits for certain items.
-So, your policy may have a $12,000 overall annual limit, but a sublimit of $1000 for things like treatment after a tick bite, or $2600 for cruciate ligament surgery (and these can be particularly expensive to treat).
+So, your policy may have a $12,000 overall annual limit, but a sublimit of $1000 for things like treatment for tick paralysis, or $2600 for cruciate ligament surgery (and these can be particularly expensive to treat).

 While some insurers make lodging claims easier with electronic lodgement processes, having that claim accepted can be quite a different matter.